General Questions about Study Abroad and Global Education (SAGE)

-- Every field of study offered at Scripps is not offered in every university abroad and every field of study offered at the host university abroad will be a match for a Scripps liberal arts degree.
+- Every field of study offered at Scripps is not offered in every university abroad and not every field of study offered at the host university abroad will be a match for a Scripps liberal arts degree.
 If there is not a corresponding major offered at the Claremont Colleges, the course may not be acceptable for credit.
-Classes are not guaranteed before arrival so students must be flexible about the courses they take while abroad, and consult by email with their Scripps adviser and the registrar during registration to be assured that the credit will transfer as expected.
+Classes are not guaranteed before arrival so students must be flexible about the courses they take while abroad, and consult by email with their Scripps adviser and the registrar during registration to be assured that the credit will count towards their degree as expected.

 - Visiting students live in whatever housing is typical of students in the host culture, ranging from university-owned student flats with a cafeteria or with a shared kitchen requiring students to shop for groceries and prepare all their own meals.
 In non-English speaking locations, a home stay may be the most common housing arrangement because the local students live at home while attending the university in their own city – visiting students do the same.

 - Students should expect a commute of up to 45 minutes by public transportation or on foot from many of the housing placements.
-In large cities, university housing is rarely located next to the campus and the various departments of the university may be scattered throughout the city so that all classes are not offered in the same campus location.
+In large cities, university housing is rarely located next to the campus and even the various departments of the university may be scattered throughout the city so that all classes are not offered in the same campus location.

-- In most university programs, Scripps works with a US sponsoring organization offering additional advising before departure and support and orientation upon arrival and ongoing support as needed throughout the semester.
+- In most university programs, Scripps works with a US sponsoring organization offering additional advising before departure, orientation upon arrival and ongoing support as needed throughout the semester.
 The program sponsor sets up the housing arrangements.
-In one or two university programs, students must embrace the independence that comes with a more “hands-off” approach and locate housing on their own.
+In one or two university programs, students must embrace the challenge that comes with a more “hands-off” approach and locate housing on their own.

 ~ Hybrid program model:

-- The program tries to cater to the curricular needs and social integration expectations of US study abroad students and ranges in size from 40 to 1000 students from the USA, most often in locations where the local language is not taught in Claremont.
-The program typically employs local faculty for the classes. facilitates academic and social adjustment, provides logistical support, makes housing arrangements, helps students focus on the unique features of the study site.
+- The program tries to cater to the curricular needs and social integration expectations of US study abroad students and ranges in size from 40 to 1000 other students from the US, most often in locations where the local language is not taught in Claremont.
+The program typically employs local faculty for the classes. facilitates academic and social adjustment, provides logistical support, makes housing arrangements, and encourages students to explore the unique features of the study site.

-- Students choose from a set of courses designed to enhance their knowledge of the local culture through the lens of various disciplines, like history, literature, politics, art history, etc. Depending on the size of the program, course options may be limited to a handful of classes in a small number of departments to over 100 classes covering most of the departments available at Scripps.
-Fellow classmates are all from the United States, not local students.
+- Students choose from a set of courses designed to enhance their knowledge of the local culture through the lens of various disciplines, including history, literature, politics, art history, etc. Depending on the size of the program, course options may be limited to a handful of classes in a small number of departments to over 100 classes covering most of the departments available at Scripps.
+Fellow classmates are all students from other US colleges and universities, not local students.
 However, for students with sufficient proficiency in the language of instruction, there may be the opportunity to enroll in one or more courses at a local university.

 - Living arrangements are set-up by the program sponsor and vary by location.
 Meals may be shared with the host family, or students are responsible for preparing their own meals in a kitchen shared with six to eight other residents.
 Students should expect a commute of up to 45 minutes by public transportation or on foot from housing locations to the program center.

-- Some of these programs may offer a class that includes a part-time internship with an expectation of 8 to 10 hours per week spent at the placement site, with the goal of engaging the local culture outside the classroom.
-The grade is based on a substantial academic component like a major paper or project.
+- Some of these programs may offer a class that includes a part-time internship with an expectation of 8 to 10 hours per week spent at the placement site, with the goal of engaging the local culture outside the classroom and improving language skills.
+The grade is based on a substantial academic component such as a major paper or project.

-- Meeting and developing relationships with local people requires intentional effort and engagement by the student through opportunities provided by the program.
+- Meeting and developing relationships with local people requires intentional effort and committed engagement by the student through opportunities provided by the program.
 The most successful integration strategies are usually achieved through homestays, or through the student’s own extra-curricular pursuits and interests.

 ~ Specialized program model: